jerryanziyuan/Seattle_Airbnb_EDA/README.md

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available
+The main findings of the code can be found at the post available on Medium: https://medium.com/swlh/what-features-contribute-to-the-listing-price-on-airbnb-21af2703b269

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>
 https://www.kaggle.com/airbnb/seattle